 In addition to travel and points benefits, the Amex Business Platinum card comes with a number of purchase and travel protection benefits.
 These benefits give you peace of mind when buying new tools and products for work, oftentimes protecting them against damage and loss.

-Here’s a look at all of the Amex Business Platinum’s included purchase protection benefits:
+Here’s a look at all of the Amex Business Platinum card’s included purchase protection benefits: